 How to Get Around

-Buses are a more affordable option with longer journey costing about $20-$30 US dollars.
+Buses are a more affordable option with a longer journey costing about $20-$30 US dollars.
 For many travelers, this is the most affordable way to go long distances.
-But the downside to buses are that Norwegian roads are rather windy and often cause motion sickness.
-But there is a rather decent bus system throughout the country and even remote locations have limited bus services available.
+The downside to buses is that Norwegian roads are rather windy and often cause motion sickness.
+There is a rather decent bus system throughout the country, and even remote locations have limited bus services available.

 Buses are also a great way to get around cities.
 Local buses in Oslo have a pass that can be loaded up with money and used for getting around a concentrated area.
 A 24-hour bus pass with unlimited rides will cost about $11 US dollars.
 A 7-day unlimited pass is also available for $28 US dollars.

-If you are planning ahead and take the time to book in advance, trains are a great transportation option that are affordable and fast.
+If you are planning ahead and take the time to book in advance, trains are a great transportation option that is affordable and fast.
 While trains don’t service the entire country, there are available in some of the more touristy areas.
-Train tickets normally cost about $30 US dollars for longer trips, if you book your seat ahead of time.
+Train tickets normally cost about $30 US dollars for longer trips if you book your seat ahead of time.